Rimco/OSPy-plugins-core/plugins/weather_based_water_level/README.md

 * Status:
   Status window from the plugin.

-note:
+Note:
-if you set the minimum percent to 0%, the time switch stations set to 0.
-In the preview program on the main page, then it looks like the program is not working.
+If you set the minimum percentage to 0%, the station time can be set to 0%.
+As a result, in the preview program on the main page it can look like the program is not working.